base-dev/socialite/readme.md

 ## Official Documentation

 In addition to typical, form based authentication, Laravel also provides a simple, convenient way to authenticate with OAuth providers using [Laravel Socialite](https://github.com/laravel/socialite).
-Socialite currently supports authentication with Facebook, Twitter, LinkedIn, Google, GitHub and Bitbucket.
+Socialite currently supports authentication with Facebook, LinkedIn, Google, GitHub.

 To get started with Socialite, add to your `composer.json` file as a dependency: